Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Quantum theory based on finite mathematics

+In this work we consider an approach when quantum theory is based on a finite ring or field.
+One of the reasons why in many cases it is convenient to work with a Galois field rather than with a finite ring is mainly technical.
+The matter is that quantum theory is based on linear spaces, and such important notions as basis and invariance of dimension are well defined only if the linear space is over a field or body.
+In addition, the existence of division often simplifies calculations.
+However, history of physics tells us that for constructing a new theory only those notions should be involved which are absolutely necessary.
+Below we discuss whether FQT can be constructed without division.

-Since the absolute majority of physicists are not familiar with Galois fields, our first goal in this chapter is to convince the reader that the notion of Galois fields is not only very simple and elegant, but also is a natural basis for quantum physics.
-If a reader wishes to learn Galois fields on a more fundamental level, he or she might start with standard textbooks (see e.g. Ref. \cite{VDW}).
+Since the majority of physicists are not familiar with finite rings and fields, one of our goals is to convince the reader that those notions are not only very simple and elegant, but also are a natural basis for quantum physics.
+In Sec. \ref{finmath} we described basic facts about finite mathematics.
+If a reader wishes to learn finite rings and fields on a more fundamental level, he or she might start with standard textbooks (see e.g. Ref. \cite{VDW}).

-In view of the present situation in modern quantum physics, a natural question arises why, in spite of big efforts of thousands of highly qualified physicists for many years, the problem of quantum gravity has not been solved yet.
+In view of the present situation in modern quantum physics, a natural question arises why, in spite of great efforts of thousands of highly qualified physicists for many years, the problem of quantum gravity has not been solved yet.
 We believe that a possible answer is that they did not use the most pertinent mathematics.

 For example, the problem of infinities remains probably the most challenging one in standard formulation of quantum theory.
-As noted by Weinberg \cite{Weinberg}, {\it 'Disappointingly this problem appeared with even greater severity in the early days of quantum theory, and although greatly ameliorated by subsequent improvements in the theory, it remains with us to the present day'}.
-The title of the recent Weinberg's paper \cite{Wein3} is "Living with infinities".
-A desire to have a theory without divergences is probably the main motivation for developing modern theories extending QFT, e.g. loop quantum gravity, noncommutative quantum theory, string theory etc. On the other hand, in theories over Galois fields, infinities cannot exist in principle since any Galois field is finite.
+As noted by Weinberg \cite{Weinberg}, "{\it Disappointingly this problem appeared with even greater severity in the early days of quantum theory, and although greatly ameliorated by subsequent improvements in the theory, it remains with us to the present day}".
+The title of Weinberg's paper \cite{Wein3} is "Living with infinities".
+A desire to have a theory without divergences is probably the main motivation for developing modern theories extending QFT, e.g. loop quantum gravity, noncommutative quantum theory, string theory etc. On the other hand, in FQT infinities cannot exist in principle by construction.

-The key ingredient of standard mathematics is the notions of infinitely small and infinitely large.
-The notion of infinitely small is based on our everyday experience that any macroscopic object can be divided by two, three and even a million parts.
-But is it possible to divide by two or three the electron or neutrino?
-It seems obvious that the very existence of elementary particles indicates that standard division has only a limited meaning.
-Indeed, consider, for example, the gram-molecule of water having the mass 18 grams.
-It contains the Avogadro number of molecules $6\cdot 10^{23}$.
-We can divide this gram-molecule by ten, million, billion, but when we begin to divide by numbers greater than the Avogadro one, the division operation loses its meaning.